Introduction

 Number of Shareholders

-Before July 2012, when the new Turkish Commercial Code came into force, A JSC could be established by at least five shareholders.
+Before July 2012, when the new Turkish Commercial Code (Law No. 6102, “TCC”) came into force, A JSC could be established by at least five shareholders.
 The minimum number of shareholders for an LLC was two.

-However, while a JSC can have unlimited number of shareholders, an LLC cannot have more than 50 shareholders.
+While a JSC can have unlimited number of shareholders, an LLC cannot have more than 50 shareholders.
+It should be noted, on the other hand, if the number of partners in a JSC exceeds 500, the company becomes subject to Capital Market Law.

 Capital

 An LLC can only have a basic capital system.
-As a result of such capital system, the share capital can only be raised by a resolution of the general assembly.
+As a result of such capital system, the share capital can only be raised by a resolution of the General Assembly (“GA”).

-A JSC, on the other hand, can choose between the basic capital system and the registered capital system in its articles of association.
-As a result of that, the board of directors of a JSC that has a registered capital can raise its share capital (within the limits of the registered capital) without the hassle of taking a resolution in the general assembly of the company.
+A JSC, on the other hand, can choose between the basic capital system and the registered capital system in its Articles of Association (AoA).
+As a result of that, the Board of Directors (“BoD”) of a JSC that has a registered capital can raise its share capital (within the limits of the registered capital) without the hassle of taking a resolution in the GA of the company.

 Additional Payments

-Provided that it is expressly stated in the articles of association, the shareholders of an LLC may be asked to make additional payments (other than the subscribed capital) if the company is in loss or cannot continue its operations without the additional funds, etc.
+Provided that it is expressly stated in the AoA, the shareholders of an LLC may be asked to make additional payments (other than the subscribed capital) if the company is in loss or cannot continue its operations without the additional funds, etc.

-The shareholders of a JSC can only be held liable for the capital they subscribed unless they voluntarily accept to make additional payments.
+On the other hand, the shareholders of a JSC can only be held liable for the capital they have subscribed.

 Share Transfer

-In order to duly transfer the shares of an LLC; a share transfer agreement must be signed and notarized, the share transfer must be approved by the general assembly, registered in the trade registry office and in the shareholders’ ledger of the company.
+In order to duly transfer the shares of an LLC; a petition must be written and signed by the company official, a share transfer agreement must be signed and notarized, the share transfer must be approved by the GA, registered in the trade registry office and in the shareholders’ ledger of the company.

 The process of transferring the shares of a JSC is far less complicated.
 There is no need to notarize the share transfer agreement or register it in the trade registry office or shareholders’ ledger or get the approval of the general assembly.
-Unless expressly prohibited in the articles of association, the shares can be transferred by a share transfer agreement between the seller and purchaser or simply endorsing the share certificates to the purchaser.
+Unless expressly prohibited in the AoA, the shares can be transferred by a share transfer agreement between the seller and purchaser or simply by endorsing the share certificates to the purchaser.

 Tax Exemption for the Transfer of Shares